andrei-1111/lod_api_docs/add_file.rst

 ===================

 =============  ===========================
-**Resource:**  /api/files/add/<<filename>>
+**Resource:**  /api/files/add/<<language_code>>/<<filename>>
 **Method:**    POST
 =============  ===========================

 This interface adds a file to the system.

+The URL for this method includes two parameters.

+- language_code is a locale code like "en-gb" where "en" the 2 character ISO language code for English and "gb" is the 2 character ISO country code for Great Britain.
+- filename is the original name of the file.
+It needs to be url encoded.

 Files are then used to generate quotes.
 If a file is not used in a quote within 1 hour of it being uploaded it will be deleted from the system.
 Lionbridge onDemand has a general retention policy of 60 days for all customer content.